Hotel de Londres y de Inglaterra – A historic luxury hotel with modern sensibilities and ultimate views of La Concha Bay.

 - Area: Hotel de Londres y de Inglaterra is located in the city center, specifically in the part known as the Área Romántica (for its graceful Belle Époque architecture).
 It is right by the seafront, on the promenade around La Concha bay.

 - How to Get There: From San Sebastián Airport, the hotel is approximately 30 minutes (14 miles) via car or 45 minutes via public transport.
 From Bilbao Airport, the hotel is approximately 75-90 minutes (61 miles) via car or public transport.
-If taking public transport, you’ll either come into the main bus station (Donostiako Autobus Geltokia) and the long-distance (Renfe) Donostia-San Sebastián train station (0.5 mile, 11-minute walk), which are beside each other on the east side of the River Urumea, or the Amara regional train station (0.4 mile, 8-minute walk) just south of the Área Romántica.
+If taking public transport, you’ll either come into the main bus station (Donostiako Autobus Geltokia) and the long-distance (Renfe) Donostia-San Sebastián train station (0.5 mile), which are beside each other on the east side of the River Urumea, or the Amara regional train station (0.4 mile) just south of the Área Romántica.

 - Handy to: La Concha Beach, Parte Vieja, Monte Urgull.